 - Locate the failed test case after it has been executed.
 See the example below, highlighting all passed/failed test cases.

-- Red = failed test case
+Red indicates a failed test

-- Green = passed test case
+Green indicates a passed test

 - Next to a failed test case, click the Actions button.

 - The test steps will be displayed.
 If the test was created with NLP or the test had text-based steps added while Architecting, that text along with the executed test steps will all be displayed.

 - Passed steps are highlighted in green, failed steps in red.